TwistedKnee/ttp.twistedknee.github.io/misc/javascriptvariablessearch.md

 ## TITLE

-So when doing a CTF I wanted to view all the javascript variables my session had access to, so I find this script that when ran in the console removes the default ones for you to view:
+So when doing a CTF I wanted to view all the javascript variables my session had access to, so I found this script that when ran in the console removes the default ones for you to view:

 ```
 {